A patent is a legal document that provides granting of an exclusive right by a government authority to

 Further, getting a patent for your invention requires a filing process.
 Once you submit your patent

-any art before the filing date of the patent application that could deem your idea invalid.
-If such art be present, your patent application gets rejected and you might have to make some modifications in the
+art before the filing date of the patent application that could deem your idea invalid.
+If such art is

+present, your patent application gets rejected and you might have to make some modifications in the

 claims of your invention, such that it does not have any overlying prior art.
-And
+And if your patent

 Professional Search Fees